 By Becky De Oliveira

-–Becky De Oliveira is a doctoral student in research methods at the University of Northern Colorado in Greeley.
+–Becky De Oliveira is a doctoral student in research methods at the University of Northern Colorado in Greeley and is a member of Boulder Adventist Church.
 Email her at: [email protected]

 Jessani, Z., & Harris, P. B. (2018).
 Personality, politics, and denial: Tolerance of ambiguity, political orientation and disbelief in climate change.
 Personality and Individual Differences, 131, 121-123.
 Lewandowsky, S., & Oberauer, K. (2016).
 Motivated rejection of science.
 Current Directions in Psychological Science, 25(4), 217–222.